What the Ocean Said Term 4

 Nikita has also written, produced and acted in a web series titled Your Mates, working closely with the late actor-director Jess Falkholt to complete the pilot episode, shortly before her passing.
 Her debut play Falling, was shortlisted for Playwriting Australia’s Max Afford Award in 2020.
 Nikita is the 2021 recipient of the Rebel Wilson Comedy Commission for Australian Theatre for Young People.

-Our foyers will be open 90 minutes pre-show for Concert Hall and Joan Sutherland Theatre performances, and two hours pre-show for Western Foyer venue performances.
+Our foyers will be open 60 minutes pre-show for Joan Sutherland Theatre performances, and two hours pre-show for Western Foyer venue performances.
 Refreshments will be available for purchase from our theatre bars.
-Please remember to maintain physical distancing whilst consuming drinks in our foyers.

 All Sydney Opera House foyers are pram accessible, with lifts to the main and western foyers.
 The public lift to all foyers is accessible from the corridor near the escalators on the Lower Concourse and also in the Western Foyer via the corridor on the Ground Level (at the top of the escalators).
-Pram parking will be available outside the theatres in the Western Foyer consistent with COVID-safe rules.
+Pram parking will be available outside the theatres in the Western Foyer.

 The Sydney Opera House Car Park, operated by Wilson Parking, is open and available to use.
 Wilson Parking offer discounted parking if you book ahead.
 Please see their website for details.